repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
-constraint
-AContainmentOrBidirectionalReferenceMustBeUniqueIfItsUpperBoundIsDifferentFrom
-message
+/*
-'A containment or bidirectional reference must be unique if its upper bound is different from 1'
+A containment or bidirectional reference must be unique if its upper bound is different from 1
+*/

 context EReference